-Talking of starters, our mind turns to a foodie holiday and for that you can’t go wrong in Taiwan (home of Din Tai Fung!).
+Talking of starters, our mind turns to a foodie holiday, and for that, you can’t go wrong in Taiwan (home of Din Tai Fung!).
 March brings ideal climes for exploring the national parks and stunning scenery within a stone’s throw of the buzzy metropolis of Taipei.
 Refuel with dumplings.
 (Taiwan is still closed for travel.)

 April: Vietnam, the Philippines or Chiang Mai